Author has written 4 stories for NCIS, Bones, and Harry Potter.

 First thing's first, I don't write that often, and most of what I do write never makes its way anywhere near this site because even though I have bazillions of ideas constantly running through my head, I typically don't have the heart to carry them out through an end, if I can even picture one.

 I'm usually in the TV sector of this site because I am a complete fanatic about my shows.
 Currently, my favorites are The Good Wife (so much drama it just makes me squeal!)
 Covert Affairs (though I often think that that show doesn't even need to have a fanfiction category because it is SO damn good at just about everything) Bones (Though I tend to not get quite as much into the show itself as I did when I was first introduced) Rizzoli & Isles (Awesome... really nothing else to say there except that I don't read much on it) Castle (I haven't watched but what is shown on TNT in the afternoons- I can't watch the new stuff before the old, it doesn't seem right-, but I do love what I've seen!)
-Franklin & Bash (That show is so amazing and hilarious, even though I've seen about 3 episodes ever, I'm already in love) And I'm just now getting into Perception and Grey's Anatomy.
+Grey's Anatomy... it's my vice, Madam Secretary (FUCK yes!), Modern Family, and newly, Code Black - it's like Grey's but less tele nova and I love it to pieces already!!

 I am also a major gigantonormously HUGE fan of Ironman.
 It's just... dude.
 I freaking love him.
 I've only ever read one comic, and that may make me a terrible person in some circles, but I could not care less- Love, love, LOVE IronMan.
-Also seriously love Thor and Captain America (dude did you SEE that movie!!???)
+Also seriously love Thor and Captain America (dude have you SEEN those movie!!???)

-Though I have never read anything of Shakespeare's (save for quotes here and there), This is my favorite quote, along with a few of my other favorites that sum up a lot of my philosophies within their context.
+Though I have not read much of Shakespeare, this is my favorite quote, along with a few of my other favorites that sum up many of my personal philosophies about life an love and the world therein(:

 To be, or not to be: that is the question: